ryohashimoto/lightrails/README.md

 # Lightrails

 Lightrails is a utility library including Action Interactor, Active Representer etc.
-It aims to provide more modular layers for Ruby on Rails applications.
+It aims to provide more modular structures for Ruby on Rails applications.

 ## Getting Started